geobro1992/geobro1992.github.io/_pages/about.md

   - /about.html
 ---

 My name is George Brooks.
-I am an evolutionary ecologist using theory to address global challenges in conservation.
+I am an evolutionary ecologist using theory to address global challenges in conservation and fisheries management.

-I am currently a postdoctoral research associate investigating filial cannibalism in eastern hellbenders, life history evolution in vertebrates, and the socioecological dynamics of fisheries.
+I am currently a postdoctoral research associate at the University of Wisconsin-Madison investigating the socioecological dynamics of fisheries.

 Explore this site to find out more!